Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it describes a situation where someone continues to operate despite being exhausted or lacking resources.
-The phrase uses "empty" metaphorically to signify a lack of energy or resources, making it idiomatic.
+The idiom uses "empty" metaphorically to signify a lack of energy or resources, making it idiomatic.

 Origin: